Gap Insurance Explained: What It Is, Cost & Do You Need It?

 Gap insurance — short for Guaranteed Asset Protection — is an optional auto insurance coverage that pays the difference between your vehicle's actual cash value (ACV) and the remaining balance on your car loan or lease if your vehicle is totaled or stolen.

 Here's the core problem gap insurance solves: cars depreciate fast.
-A new vehicle can lose 15–20% of its value within the first year alone.
+A new vehicle can lose 16–20% of its value within the first year alone, and nearly 30% over the first two years.
 If you financed your car with a small down payment or a long loan term, there's a good chance you owe more than the car is worth — especially in the early years of ownership.
 If your car is totaled, your standard auto insurance only pays out the ACV.
 Gap insurance covers the shortfall.
+Learn more about how insurance payouts work and why ACV is often less than you expect.

 A Simple Example